RomanLabsIO/assembly_for_raspberry_pi_bare_metal/1_Hello_World/README.md

 ### Lab 1 -  Hello World

 **NOTE: Don't worry too much about all the additional code (uart.c, uart.h, main.c, gpio.h, etc).
-This will be covered later in detail.
-For now these are used so we can see an output**
+These are used so we can print to the screen.
+Everything will be covered later in detail**

 #### Objectives